PICTURE BOOK – PURCELLCOM CASE STUDIES

 While the communications team at Franklin Templeton was pleased with the work PurcellCom was doing for them, they knew they had to prove the results to others in the organization.
 They wanted a method for documenting the exact value PurcellCom provided — as well as a method for continuously improving their content creation processes.
 But how do you go about measuring the value of content?

-PurcellCom found a way to not only measure our content’s value, but use that same process to provide Franklin Templeton and other clients with even better value.
+PurcellCom found a way to not only measure our content’s value, but to use that same process to provide Franklin Templeton and other clients with even better value.

 measuring the value of content